Local Area Personal Income: 2016

-Personal income grew in 2015 in 2,552 counties, fell in 548, and was unchanged in 13, according to estimates released today by the U.S. Bureau of Economic Analysis.
-On average, personal income rose 4.7 percent in 2015 in the metropolitan portion of the United States and rose 2.7 percent in the nonmetropolitan portion.
-Personal income growth in 2015 ranged from -30.3 percent in Sully County, South Dakota to 35.0 percent in Loving County, Texas.
+Personal income grew in 2016 in 2,285 counties, fell in 795, and was unchanged in 33, according to estimates released today by the U.S. Bureau of Economic Analysis.
+On average, personal income rose 2.5 percent in 2016 in the metropolitan portion of the United States and rose 1.0 percent in the nonmetropolitan portion.
+Personal income growth in 2016 ranged from -40.8 percent in Kenedy County, Texas to 27.1 percent in Tillman County, Oklahoma.

 Personal income is the income received by, or on behalf of, all persons from all sources: from participation as laborers in production, from owning a home or unincorporated business, from the ownership of financial assets, and from government and business in the form of transfer receipts.
 It includes income from domestic sources as well as from the rest of the world.

-The county personal income estimates released today continue the successively more detailed series of data releases from the Bureau of Economic Analysis (BEA) depicting the geographic distribution of the nationís personal income for 2015.
-National estimates of personal income for 2015 were released in January 2016, followed by preliminary state personal income estimates in March.
-The personal income estimates released today provide the first glimpse of personal income for 2015 in counties and metropolitan statistical areas.
-The geographic picture will be completed with the release of real personal income for states and metropolitan areas in June 2017.
+The county personal income estimates released today continue the successively more detailed series of data releases from the Bureau of Economic Analysis (BEA) depicting the geographic distribution of the nationís personal income for 2016.
+National estimates of personal income for 2016 were released in January 2017, followed by preliminary state personal income estimates in March.
+The county personal income estimates also incorporate the results of the annual updates of the national income and product accounts (NIPAs) and state personal income accounts, which were released in July and September 2017, respectively.
+The personal income estimates released today provide the first glimpse of personal income for 2016 in counties and metropolitan statistical areas.
+The geographic picture will be completed with the release of real personal income for states and metropolitan areas in May 2018.

 - Stay informed about BEA developments by reading the BEA blog, signing up for BEA's email subscription service, or following BEA on Twitter @BEA_News.